top of page

 • Power out?
 Upper floors can lose water pressure — store extra bottled water.

-• Medical emergency → call 911 first, then security so they can meet first responders and control elevators.
+• In a medical emergency, call 911 first, then security so they can meet first responders and control elevators.

 6. Evacuation vs Shelter-in-Place